 Don Manley (born 2 June 1945), a physics graduate from Bristol, now lives in Oxford where he worked as an editor for OUP.

 Don has been setting crosswords since 1963.
 He has supplied puzzles for Radio Times, The Spectator, The Independent, The Times, The Daily Telegraph, The Guardian, and the Financial Times among others.
 He is one of the three current setters of the Mephisto crossword in the Sunday Times, and is crossword editor of Church Times.

-His various pseudonyms - Duck, Pasquale, Quixote, Bradman, and Giovanni - are all punningly connected with the name Don or Donald.
+His various pseudonyms - Duck, Pasquale, Quixote, Bradman, Giovanni, Izetti - are all punningly connected with the name Don or Donald.

 He has also written what is widely regarded as the standard book on setting and solving crosswords: Chambers Crossword Manual

 Harold Massingham was born 25 October 1932 in Mexborough, South Yorkshire.
 He died 13 March 2011, aged 78.

 His first claim to fame was as a poet - he had two books of poems published in 1965 and 1972, and he has received three national poetry awards.

 Using the pseudonym Mass, he set about 200 puzzles for The Spectator.
 He also set puzzles for The Listener, for the Enigmatic Variations series in the Sunday Telegraph, for Crossword magazine and for The Independent.

 Math was a crossword setter in The Independent.

 Edward Powys Mathers (28 August 1892 - 3 February 1939), as well as being an esteemed poet and translator, was an early pioneer of the cryptic crossword puzzle.